salt26/gravita-maze/README.md

 * You can press the Back key to press the Pause button in Tutorial and Adventure mode.

 #### Windows
 * You can press the Enter key to press the Next button in Tutorial and Adventure mode.
 * You can press the Esc key to press the Pause button in Tutorial and Adventure mode.

+#### macOS
+* You can press the Enter key to press the Next button in Tutorial and Adventure mode.
+* You can press the Esc key to press the Pause button in Tutorial and Adventure mode.